 - Textured plants

 Japanese Garden Style

-Japanese gardens are essentially formal constructs that endeavour to mimic nature is a stylised manner.
+Japanese gardens are essentially formal constructs that endeavor to mimic nature is a stylized manner.
 Japanese garden design is by nature ambitious and so creating a successful Japanese design on a small lot can be a considerable design challenge.
 Some of the most common elements of Japanese garden styles include:

 - Sand, gravel and small stones